Sylvia Sanchez

-Jossette Campo-Atayde (born May 19, 1971), better known as Sylvia Sanchez, is a Filipino actress and comedian.
-She is the wife of Art Atayde and the mother of actors Arjo Atayde and actress Ria Atayde.
+Jossette Campo-Atayde (born May 19, 1971), known professionally as Sylvia Sanchez, is a Filipino actress and comedian.
+Among her accolades include three PMPC Star Awards for Television, one FAMAS Award, one Golden Screen TV Award, one Metro Manila Film Festival award, and one PMPC Star Award for Movies.

 Personal life

-Sanchez was born and raised in Nasipit, Agusan del Norte.
-Her father, a retired seafarer, abandoned their family when she was 10.
+Jossette Campo was born and raised in Nasipit, Agusan del Norte.
+Her father, Robert Ocampo, a retired seafarer, abandoned their family when she was 10.
 At this early age, she realized she would need to be the breadwinner.
 She worked so that she could send her siblings to school.

-She has four children with husband Art Atayde: Arjo, Ria, Gela, and Xavi.
-She also has another daughter named Pia Marie from a previous relationship.
+She has four children with husband Arturo N. Atayde, whom she met in 1989, including Arjo and Ria.
+She also has another daughter from a previous relationship.
+On March 27, 2004, they got married at the Our Lady of Lourdes Parish Church in Tagaytay.

-On March 31, 2020, Sylvia announced that she and her husband Art Atayde have tested positive for the COVID-19 disease.
+On March 31, 2020, Sanchez announced that she and her husband Art Atayde had tested positive for the COVID-19 disease, making them one of the first public figures to do so during the COVID-19 pandemic in the Philippines.

 Career

 Sanchez first started as a sexy actress before transcending into one of the country's best known actresses.
 In 1997-1999 she starred in the critically acclaimed primetime soap opera Esperanza as the main anti-heroine.
 In the 2000s, majority of her work were supporting roles but in 2012-2013, after doing roles for both GMA and ABS-CBN, she would do another antagonist role in Mundo Man ay Magunaw opposite Eula Valdez.

 In 2016, she took the role in The Greatest Love as a mother struggling with Alzheimer’s, a portrayal that gave her more recognition worldwide.
 From 2017-2018, she starred in Hanggang Saan opposite her son Arjo Atayde.

-Starring as Luzviminda Mabunga in the ABS-CBN teleserye Pamilya Ko, alongside Joey Marquez 1 year before COVID-19 pandemic in the Philippines.